SOunit/canada_stack_overflow/README.md

 # what is expo
 Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.

+# how to work
+- create issue
+- create branch with issue number
+- fix problem
+- create pull request
+- get review and merge
+- close issue

+# check
+- no error, no warning

 # contact
 - if you have any problem with setup and etc. let's talk in zoom or slack!